 Sources of CO2 are numerous.
 Natural sources include volcanoes, organic matter combustion, respiration of living things, fermentation, and photosynthesis.
 Anthropogenic, or unnatural, sources primarily include fossil fuel burning, power generation, transportation, heating buildings & homes, and industrial processes such as iron & steel, cement, and chemical production.
 Deforestation also contributes to CO2 accumulation by removing a critical natural CO2 sink.

 Carbon dioxide is a gas of interest in many analytical applications.
-Infrared detectors can be used to measure CO2 because it is an excellent absorber of infrared energy.
+Infrared detectors, also known as NDIR analyzers, can be used to measure CO2 because it is an excellent absorber of infrared energy.
 Carbon dioxide can be measured in percent (%) and parts per million (ppm) depending on the requirements of the application.

 The off-gas stream that results from steel-making applications, such as EAFs, contains carbon in the form of CO2.
 Some metal heat treat applications utilize CO2 as a part of the carbon-containing atmosphere.
 The CO2 levels can be dynamically measured in these cases and is usually present at percent levels.
 Measuring CO2 in these applications may be important for energy balance, end-point determination, and maintaining product hardness and quality.

 Carbon dioxide is also a by-product of combustion.
 In combustion applications, such as boilers, furnaces, and heaters, CO2 measurement can be used with temperature and oxygen content to evaluate efficiency and burner performance.
 To tune a boiler for maximum efficiency and fuel savings, a portable CO2 analyzer with measurement in the in the percent range is helpful.